The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 If the coin is fair, we expect the excess to be 15 or more 3.5% of the time, just by chance.
 And we expect the the magnitude of the excess, in either direction, to be 15 or more about 7% of the time.

-In conclusion, an apparent effect of this size is not common, but it is certainly not impossible, even if the coin is fair.
+In conclusion, an effect of this size is not common, but it is certainly not impossible, even if the coin is fair.
 On the basis of this experiment, we can’t rule out the possibility that the coin is fair.

 This example demonstrates the logic of statistical hypothesis testing.

-• We started with an observation, 140 heads out of 250 spins, and the hypothesis that the coin is biased – that is, that the probability of heads is greater than 50%.
+We started with an observation, 140 heads out of 250 spins, and the hypothesis that the coin is biased – that is, that the probability of heads is greater than 50%.

 The last step is to interpret the result.
-If the p-value is low, we can conclude that the effect would be unlikely to happen by chance.
+If the p-value is small, we conclude that the effect would be unlikely to happen by chance.
 In this example, the p-value is either 3.5% or 7%, depending on how we define the effect.
 So the effect is unlikely to happen by chance, but we can’t rule out the possibility.

 All hypothesis tests are based on these elements – a test statistic, a null hypothesis, and a p-value.